TrentFeldman/OpenMacroTracker/README.md

 This repo is a full-stack implementation of a macro tracker and general fitness app.
 Bypass all need for paywalls, selfhost, and make it yours!
 More details coming soon.

-Created by Trent Feldman, Steven and Nicholas Mink, and Mohamued Mered
+Created by Trent Feldman, Steven and Nicholas Mink, and Mohammed Mered